jr-santos98/my-website/content/posts/review-power-architecture/index.en.md

 Mainly focused on virtualization solutions, to meet massive work demands.
 In addition, the chips have resources to share jobs or pool resources, making multiple servers behave as one.

-In this way, IBM Power becomes a fundamental part of the business plan of any company linked to technology or that needs a great scalability of resources to meet a massive demand for work.
+In this way, the IBM becomes a fundamental part of the business plan of any company linked to technology or that needs a great scalability of resources to meet a massive demand for work.
 As well as mainly for the cloud computing area.

 ## POWER8